 Effect on U.S. shale producers and oil supply

 Market watchers see mixed signals from these opposing trends – fewer rigs but steady production.
-Higher OPEC+ output, modest U.S. crude supply growth, and possible future production drops have brought the Brent-WTI spread closer together [15].
+Higher OPEC+ output, modest U.S. crude supply growth, and possible future production drops have brought the Brent-WTI spread closer together [[15]](LINK 10).
+Futures trading allows market participants to hedge against price risks and manage exposure to potential supply changes.

 Goldman Sachs maintains oil price forecast despite surplus